 Risks of HRT

 There are so many myths about HRT that are still being perpetuated and many doctors are still very cautious about prescribing it despite the proven benefits.
 Typical misconceptions are that it makes you put on weight, that you can’t have it if you get migraines or blood clots or have a family history of breast cancer, that it just delays your menopause and that you should only be on it for the shortest possible time.
 You do not have to have stopped your periods before you start HRT.
 See my HRT MYTHS section below for more details.

-The biggest worry for most women is the risk of breast cancer but this does not apply to all types of HRT and, for the types it does apply to, the risk is much smaller than initially thought.
-It does not apply to women needing HRT for POI or early menopause and the small risk doesn’t start until they reach their early 50s.
+The biggest worry for most women is the risk of breast cancer but this has been overstated in the past.
+It also does not apply to women needing HRT for POI or early menopause and the small risk doesn’t start until they reach their early 50s.

 There is a small increased risk of blood clots and ischaemic strokes with the oral forms of oestrogen but not with the patch, gel and spray forms of oestrogen, absorbed through the skin.
-The body identical progesterone capsules are the safest form of progestin for those at risk of blood clots.
+The body identical progesterone capsules are the safest form of progestogen for those at risk of blood clots.

-Unfortunately most of the patient information leaflets that are provided in HRT packaging give out of date information and list risks that do not relate to the newer HRT preparations and the most recent research analysis.
+Unfortunately most of the patient information leaflets that are provided in HRT packaging give out of date information and list risks that do not relate to the newer transdermal HRT preparations and the most recent research analysis.